AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Dice Rolls.md

 _Ability Checks = d20 + attribute modifier + proficiency bonus_

 - Attribute modifier - ability checks correspond to a certain attribute modifier, according to the roll.
 - Proficiency bonus - if the check is not a normal ability check (for example, a Dexterity check), a skill or tool is noted in the requirement for the check, with the corresponding attribute modifier in parentheses.

+>[!example]
-For example, an Insight (Wisdom) check would use the Insight skill with the Wisdom attribute.
+>An Insight (Wisdom) check would use the Insight skill with the Wisdom attribute.
 In this case, the creature's proficiency bonus is added according to their [proficiency level](Proficiency and Downtime) in that specific skill.

 The DC for an ability check is either noted in whatever required the check (for example, an opposing saving throw), or determined by the game master.
+In the case of a tie in opposing checks, the "attacker" wins.

+>[!example] Examples
-In the case of a tie in opposing checks, the "attacker" wins - for example, Deception is usually thought of as more offensive than Insight, and Perception more offensive than Stealth.
+>Deception is usually thought of as more offensive than Insight, and Perception more offensive than Stealth.

 ### Flat Checks